Quantum nature of gravity in a Bose-Einstein condensate: Decoherence due to graviton-BEC interaction by the emission of bremsstrahlung

 where the analytical form of $\Lambda(t_f)$ is given by . \end{widetext} It is now possible to write down the density matrix of the BEC, after the graviton interaction has occurred in the time interval $t_f-t_i=t_f$, as

 where $\Delta(t_f)\equiv \Lambda(t_f)+i\Gamma(t_f)$.

 Eq.(\ref{2.47}) is identical to the reduced density matrix in eq.(\ref{2.41f}) and is a very important result in our paper.
 We see that the decaying exponential term depends on the two-point correlator of the noise term (or the anti-commutator) whereas the phase term is purely dependent upon the commutator between the same.
 It is therefore evident that even if the two-point correlator is absent, the phase term will be present which after a very short time makes it impossible to write down $\hat{\rho}$ as $|\tilde{\psi}\rangle\langle\tilde{\psi}|$.
 This effect is generated purely due to the interaction of the gravitons (which are bosons as well) with the BEC.
 We call this BEC-graviton entangled system as a ``\textit{Bose-Einstein supercondensate}".
 We are not interested in the action of the Liouvile super-operator on the base Hamiltonian and therefore, we will safely propagate with the reduced density matrix in eq.(\ref{2.47}) as it captures the entire effect of the graviton interaction over the $t_f$ time interval.
 In Fig.(\ref{Superposition1}), we present a schematic diagram of the superposition of the two single-mode phonon states corresponding to two coherent BEC sources.
 From eq.(\ref{2.47}), it is easy to interpret that $\Gamma(t_f)$ is the decoherence rate of the superposed BEC states and one needs a continuous generation of BEC.
 Before going into experimental intricacies, we need to thoroughly investigate the form of the decoherence rate from eq.(\ref{2.44}).
 For the two-point correlator we shall make use of squeezed graviton states as with a zero squeezing value the general case can be obtained for which the commutator relation is given in eq.(\ref{2.38}).
-The value of the two-point correlator $\left\langle \{\delta \hat{N}_{ij}(t),\delta \hat{N}_{lm}(t')\}\right\rangle_{\mathcal{F}}$ from eq.(\ref{2.44}) takes the form \cite{Super_Condensate_OTM,Super_Condensate_OTM_Lett} \begin{widetext}
+The value of the two-point correlator $\left\langle \{\delta \hat{N}_{ij}(t),\delta \hat{N}_{lm}(t')\}\right\rangle_{\mathcal{F}}$ from eq.(\ref{2.44}) takes the form \cite{Super_Condensate_OTM,Super_Condensate_OTM_Lett} \footnote{To obtain the form of the two point correlator one needs to make use of a few analytical relations.
+At first we need the summation condition for the polarization tensors given by $\sum_s\epsilon^{s*}_{ij}(\textbf{k})\epsilon^{s}_{lm}(\textbf{k})=\frac{1}{2}\left(\mathcal{P}_{il}\mathcal{P}_{jm}+\mathcal{P}_{im}\mathcal{P}_{jl}-\mathcal{P}_{ij}\mathcal{P}_{lm}\right)$ where the analytical form of the projection tensors read $\mathcal{P}_{ij}=\delta_{ij}-\frac{k_ik_j}{k^2}$.
+One also needs to make use of the angular integrals given by, $\int d\Omega=4\pi$, $\int d\Omega \frac{k^ik^j}{k^2}=\frac{4\pi}{3}\delta^{ij}$, and $\int d\Omega \frac{k^ik^jk^lk^m}{k^4}=\frac{4\pi}{15}\left(\delta^{ij}\delta^{lm}+\delta^{il}\delta^{jm}+\delta^{im}\delta^{jl}\right)$.} \begin{widetext}

 The above equation can be further recast as

 where the quantity $\langle\{\delta \hat{N}(t),\delta \hat{N}(t')\}\rangle_{\mathcal{F}}$ is defined as